mperignon/2016-02-04-Flagstaff/lessons/sqlite/02-sort-dup.md

 |dyer   |William  |Dyer    |
 |danfort|Frank    |Danforth|

-(And if we want to make it clear that we're sorting in ascending order, we can use `ASC` instead of `DESC`.)
+(And if we want to make it explicit that we're sorting in ascending order, we can use `ASC` instead of `DESC`.)

-In order to look at which scientist measured quantities at each site, we can look again at the `Survey` table.
 We can also sort on several fields at once.
 For example,
-this query sorts results first in ascending order by `taken`, and then in descending order by `person` within each group of equal `taken` values:
+this query sorts results from the 'Survey' table first in ascending order by `taken`, and then in descending order by `person` within each group of equal `taken` values: